Richard Williams, ‘Roger Rabbit’ Animator, Dead At 86

 Williams’s most personal work was The Thief and the Cobbler, an animated version of stories by the 13th century satirist Nasreddin.
 In the early 60s, Williams began working on the film, hand-animating it himself.
 He was also largely funding it himself.
 Later, he would get some help with both, but the project remained uncompleted.
 However, footage from the film impressed Steven Spielberg so much that he and Robert Zemeckis hired Williams as the animation director for Who Framed Roger Rabbit.

 After the success of that film, Williams was able to use his newly-gained clout to make a deal with Warner Brothers.
-Unfortunately, production went on for so long that Warner’s insurer was afraid the film would get crushed by Disney’s upcoming Aladdin.
+Unfortunately, production went on for so long that Warner’s insurer was afraid the film would get crushed by Disney’s upcoming Aladdin (the cartoon, not the live action remake).
 They seized control of the project, then hired a new animator to finish it, adding musical and dialogue sequences.
 Their version, The Princess and The Cobbler, hit international theaters in 1993.
 The production company Miramax then bought the rights and recut it themselves, releasing their version, Arabian Knight, in 1995.
 Guinness World Records now lists the film for the “longest production time for an animated movie.”

 A reconstructed version, as close to the original version as we can get, was screened in 2013.
 Williams, who reportedly disliked discussing the film after the debacle of production, was in attendance.